*Updated 2024

 Montessori resists change, even to proven new techniques.

 Progress is generally considered desirable – we all want to benefit from the latest knowledge, particularly when it comes to health and child rearing.
 Not so if you are a Montessori purist.
-The Montessori school of educators actively quelled attempts to incorporate more traditional learning methods into the Montessori curriculum – changes which would allow the philosophy to be offered in US public schools.
+The Montessori school of educators actively quelled attempts to incorporate more traditional learning methods into the Montessori curriculum – changes that would allow the philosophy to be offered in US public schools.
 Let’s put this into context: a learning philosophy conceived in 1907 shuts out new, proven pedagogical techniques while remaining reflexively unable to provide empirical evidence of its own success.
 Resistance to change highlights Montessori’s blurry line between method and dogma.

 All work and no play makes Jack a dull boy